Brian-Pho/Textbook-Notes/content/posts/books/where-good-ideas-come-from/index.md

 - The reef is the story of how Charles Darwin observes a coral reef.
 - The number of heartbeats per lifetime tends to be stable from species to species.
 Bigger animals just take longer to use their quota.
-- Kleiber's law: as life gets bigger, it gets slower.
+- *Kleiber's law*: as life gets bigger, it gets slower.
 - As cities get bigger, they get more innovative.
-- The 10/10 Rule: ten years to develop, ten years to find mass market.
+- *10/10 Rule*: ten years to develop, ten years to find mass market.
 - To understand where good ideas come from, we first have to understand the context that gave rise to them.
 - There are shared patterns that recur again and again to create these innovative ideas.
 - Each pattern is its own chapter.